Drought-Busting Techniques

 Use soaker hoses

-Lay out a soaker hose alongside rows or through beds to deliver water gradually without waste.
-Soaker hoses can be damaged by sun, though, so cover them with a layer of mulch.
-Also keep in mind that soaker hoses are more efficient than overhead sprinkling, but not quite as efficient as drip irrigation (see next item below).
-In the winter, take up your hose and protect it from freezing weather, again to avoid damaging the material.
-It sounds odd, but the soaker could spring a leak; then too much water might ooze out in one place and keep it from moving through the entire length of the hose.
+Lay out a soaker hose alongside rows or through beds to deliver water gradually right to the soil without waste.
+Because soaker hoses can be degraded by intense sun, always cover them with a 2-inch layer of mulch.
+Keep in mind that while soaker hoses are much more efficient than overhead sprinklers, they aren't quite as precise as drip irrigation.

 Try drip irrigation

-This is a little more trouble because you have to run a tube to every plant, but it works great in small gardens and pots.
-The tubes and emitters deliver water where you place them (at the base of each plant) and nowhere else.
-Drip irrigation was perfected for agriculture in the desert climate of Israel where every drop counts — so it's no surprise that it is the most efficient method of watering.
+Setting this up takes a little more upfront effort because you have to run a small tube to every individual plant, but it works beautifully in small gardens and pots.
+The tubes and emitters deliver water exactly where you place them—at the base of the plant—and nowhere else.
+Drip irrigation was perfected for agriculture in desert climates where every drop counts, so it’s no surprise that it is the most efficient watering method available.

 Water in sections